Misdemeanor assault charges dismissed against Kimberly and Gianna Gotti

 Etienne told police that when she approached the women to ask them to stop, they attacked her.

-“At that point I felt my hair being pulled and felt my wig come off, which was held on by three clips and velcro,” Etienne, whose son plays for Locust Valley, said in her complaint.
-“I allowed my head to go back because I felt as though my scalp was going to be ripped off and I observed the lady in the grey jacket pulling my hair.”
+“At that point I felt my hair being pulled and felt my wig come off, which was held on by three clips and Velcro,” Etienne, whose son plays for Locust Valley, said in her complaint.
+“I allowed my head to go back because I felt as though my scalp was going to be ripped off and I observed the lady in the gray jacket pulling my hair.”

 Defense attorney Gerard Marrone said that Etienne could be heard on a video of the fight yelling, “I will bury you.”

-In the nine months since the case was brought, Marrone and lawyer Steven Christiansen said that prosecutors failed to turn over evidence for the Gottis defense promptly.
+In the nine months since the case was brought, Marrone and lawyer Steven Christiansen said that prosecutors failed to turn over evidence for the Gottis' defense promptly.

 They also charge that prosecutors did not disclose that Etienne, whose maiden name is Small, had a previous conviction in Nassau County for embezzling money from a Long Island car dealership.